Nico Hoerner Preview, Player Props: Cubs vs. Braves

 Nico Hoerner At The Plate

-- Among qualifying hitters in MLB action, he ranks 14th in batting average, 36th in on-base percentage, and 111th in slugging.
+- Among qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 39th and he is 113th in slugging.

-- In 28.6% of his games this season, Hoerner has driven in at least one run.
-In 18 of those games (12.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 42 games this year (28.4%), Hoerner has picked up an RBI, and in 18 of those games (12.2%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 71 of 147 games this year, and more than once 19 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.